 Thread lifting does have limitations, and is effective only on mild to moderate skin laxity.
 It’s not a replacement for a face or neck lift, and if there is excessive skin laxity then this treatment will not work, and surgery may be required.
 If there is volume loss in the face, the results of a thread lift will be suboptimal unless this volume is also replaced using dermal fillers.
 Likewise, if skin quality is poor, the threads will not provide a great outcome.
 Results on the neck tend to be less impressive than those on the face, and to lift the neck properly it’s often necessary to start with the face.
 TLC does not carry out threading for body lifting, preferring instead to refer for surgery in the vast majority of cases.
 However, treatments can sometimes be carried out for skin quality improvement.
 Threads for brow lifting likewise tend not to be hugely effective, and the preference is to refer for a brow lift.

 It’s important that any thread lifting treatment is performed after a consultation to make sure it’s right for you.
-A picture will be taken of you in 3D to see any areas of asymmetry; we’ll then take pictures of you moving your face in a frown, raising your brows, smiling, pouting and turning the corners of the mouth down to see how your muscles work, as no two people are the same.
 We’ll discuss with you what you’re looking to achieve from cosmetic treatment, and how the outcome should look.
 We’ll also discuss other treatments which could be an alternative to this one, that might be better for you, or which could complement a thread lift.
 We decide where the threads should be placed in order to give you the best lift.
 Sometimes, we mark up the skin and take a photograph to record exactly where the threads were placed for later reference.
-Local aesthetic injections are placed at the entry site for the threads.
+Local aesthetic injections are placed at the entry site for the threads or numbing cream is applied prior to the treatment.
 Your skin is cleaned, you’re given a headband and hat to wear to keep hair away from the site, a surgical drape is placed to keep the area sterile, and then the skin is cleaned again.
 Sometimes this cleaning solution can go up into the hair so please be aware of this, as you may need to wash your hair afterwards.
 The treatment is performed by making a small entry point, in the case of suspension threads, and then passing a thread mounted on a cannula through the entry point.
 The cannula is then removed leaving the thread in situ.
 This is performed five to ten times on each side of the face and/or neck, and the thread is then trimmed to tuck its end out of sight under the skin.
 Once this has been done, it’s not visible.
 You can sometimes see a small amount of rippling on the skin which if present typically resolves after no more than a week.
 There will also be some swelling.
 The hat, drape and head band are removed and you’re free to go home.
 Avoid exercise or bending down for five days post treatment, sleep with three pillows at night to elevate the head, and place a rolled up towel on either side of the head.
 It’s also important not to apply any makeup for 48 hours, not to have a facial, and avoid touching or massaging the area for at least two weeks.

 Please try not to wear any makeup when you come in for the procedure, as even a small amount left on the skin can cause infection.
 We work really hard to keep everything clean, and this is made a lot easier if you come in with no makeup on, hair tied up and no earrings or facial piercings.
 If you’re prone to bruising, you may want to get some arnica or bromelain.
 If you have an important event coming up, you should schedule your treatment so you have an appropriate amount of time between the procedure and your event.
 Optimum results will take around four weeks to show, and there’s a chance that you may need to have an adjustment at this time.